ACT Basics – All about the ACT

 What is the ACT?

 The ACT is a standardized test administered primarily to high school students in the United States, typically in their junior and/or senior years.
-Some students voluntarily take the ACT for college admission, while others undergo the exam as part of state-wide mandatory assessments.
-First offered in 1959, the modern ACT is the result of many revisions.
-In its current format, the test consists of five sections: English, Math, Reading, Science, and Writing.
-The first four of these sections are entirely built from multiple-choice questions, while the last involves writing a single essay.
+Some students take it on their own for college admission, while others sit for it as part of a statewide testing program.
+First offered in 1959, the modern ACT is the product of many revisions—most recently the 2025 redesign.
+Today the exam has three required sections—English, Math, and Reading—plus two optional add-ons, Science and Writing.
+English, Math, Reading, and Science are entirely multiple-choice; Writing asks for a single essay.

 ACT Availability

 The ACT is administered at test centers around the world.
-In the United States, U.S. territories, and Puerto Rico, there are seven annual test dates (one each in September, October, December, February, April, June, and July).
-International test dates are held six times per year (September, October, December, February, April, and June).
-Testing is always held on Saturdays, unless the student has religious restrictions (these students take the exam on Sundays).
+In the United States, U.S. territories, and Puerto Rico, there are seven national test dates a year—one each in September, October, December, February, April, June, and July.
+International testing runs on its own, more limited schedule and is increasingly delivered online, so students outside the U.S. should check act.org for the dates and formats available in their country.
+Testing is normally held on Saturdays; students with religious restrictions can arrange a Sunday sitting.

 The ACT and College Admission